Use of nigger in proper names: United States

 On July 27, 1962, citing a standard of "offensive to many", and "no one now would suggest a new name including the word", Secretary of the Interior Stewart Udall sent a letter to the United States Geological Survey's board chairman to press for a plan to remove the use of the word "nigger" anywhere it appeared in the organization's topographical maps product, and to request a policy for and change of all occurrences of it on its maps.
 This led to a wider codified policy by the USGS against use of any ethnic slur in any map name.
 Where "nigger" appeared on USGS map objects and another suitable name had not been offered, it was changed to "negro", by 1967.

 There were, however, communities who did not comply, and disputes extended into the 1970s.
+In 1971, about 300 students at the University of Vermont protested property owned by the university under the names "Niggerhead Pond" and "Niggerhead Mountain".